-A Joint Meeting between the Chairmen and Vice-Chairmen of the Overview and Scrutiny Committee and the Policy and Project Advisory Board will be held at least annually to co-ordinate work programmes between the two bodies and to and avoid duplication.
+A Joint Meeting between the Chairmen and Vice-Chairmen of the Overview and Scrutiny Committee and the Policy and Project Advisory Board will be held at least annually to co-ordinate work programmes between the two bodies and to avoid duplication.

-7.9 Task and Finish Groups
+7.12 Task and Finish Groups

-The Overview and Scrutiny Committee will have responsibility for establishing such Task and Finish Group as it considers necessary to assist it in discharging its functions.
-The terms of reference and working arrangements for each Task and Finish Group will be determined by the Committee.
+The Overview and Scrutiny Committee will have responsibility for establishing such task and finish groups as it considers necessary to assist it in discharging its functions.
+The terms of reference and working arrangements for each task and finish Group will be determined by the Committee.

-Task and Finish Groups should be reviewed annually and time-limited.
+Task and finish groups should be reviewed annually and be time-limited.